zpainter/iassist/content/about/general-assembly-minutes-1993.md

 In the realm of distributed and network service, the University of Alberta is now supporting its own gopher server.
-At Simon Fraser, the Research Data Library is on the university\'s Campus-Wide Information Service (CWIS) and has set up a CANSIM server which is distributed to UBC and the University of Alberta, with Statistics Canada\'s hearty endorsement.
+At Simon Fraser, the Research Data Library is on the university's Campus-Wide Information Service (CWIS) and has set up a CANSIM server which is distributed to UBC and the University of Alberta, with Statistics Canada's hearty endorsement.

-Further to the east, Statistics Canada\'s Quebec regional office offered two, one-day workshops to librarians using their CANSIM and Census cd data products.
-A workshop for \'upcoming data librarians\' was held in Quebec in April.
+Further to the east, Statistics Canada's Quebec regional office offered two, one-day workshops to librarians using their CANSIM and Census cd data products.
+A workshop for 'upcoming data librarians' was held in Quebec in April.

 The year has seen three established data archives change places of residence or responsibility.
 Both the University of British Columbia and the University of Alberta libraries have taken responsibility for the data libraries from the computing centres.
-In addition, Carleton\'s Social Science Data Archives has been moved from the Sociology Department and is now known as the Library Data Centre.
+In addition, Carleton's Social Science Data Archives has been moved from the Sociology Department and is now known as the Library Data Centre.
 Again, responsibility resides in the Library.

-While some of the \'old\' archives were on the move, new data libraries were established at the University of Calgary, the University of Saskatchewan and Universite Laval.
+While some of the 'old' archives were on the move, new data libraries were established at the University of Calgary, the University of Saskatchewan and Universite Laval.
 In addition, the libraries at McGill, Guelph, and Waterloo are thinking about consolidating, coordinating